18 Nov 2019

 If you’re looking for something at the higher end but find the B618 too expensive then the B525 is a good compromise.

-This is Huaweis latest and greatest 4G router.
-Premium price but currently in April 2019 it is the best available.
-The Asus AC68U may offer faster theoretical Wi-Fi at around the same price, but the B618 is on another level when it comes to 4G potential.
+The Asus AC68U may offer faster theoretical Wi-Fi at around the same price, but the B618 is in a class of its own when it comes to 4G potential.

 The main variant of the B618 is the B618-22d.
 This is the version available in the UK and is also suitable for use across Europe and Asia.
 Check which frequencies your network uses here.
 The alternate version is the B618-65d.
 The specs are shown below with the differences in bold:-